• HOME

 Now try to imagine an America where obtaining professional licenses to practice in every other field also did not require a near-encyclopedic mastery of knowledge specific to the field—acquired over years of study and practice: chemists, engineers, airline pilots, air traffic controllers, radiologists, (the list is endless).

 That’s what America’s civics curriculum is like.
-It produces students who, upon graduation into the real world, don’t have the slightest idea of how to practice democracy effectively, or competently---or dare we say: correctly.
+It produces students who, upon graduation into the real world, don’t have the slightest idea of how to practice democracy effectively, or competently---or dare we say: normatively.

 After 12+ years of education, our educators are turning out naïve “sheeple voters” who have a primitive/unsophisticated view of the democratic process, when what they should be turning out are decidedly non-naive, S-G savvy "Spartan citizen-voters."

-OUTDATED THINKING: civics education
+OUTDATED THINKING:

-"EVOLVED" THINKING: civics/effective S-G/civilization-strengthening education
+"EVOLVED" THINKING:

 re NEXT GRAPHIC: